erick-efc/simple_flask_rest_api_cloud/README.md

 ``` sql
 FLUSH PRIVILEGES;
 ```
-- Optional you can run a phpMyAdmin instance to follow the api interacting with the DB, run in another terminal and access `http://localhost:8080/index.php` trough browser:
+- optional you can run a phpMyAdmin instance to follow the api interacting with the DB, run in another terminal and access `http://localhost:8080/index.php` trough browser:
 ``` bash
 php -S localhost:8080
 ```